How To Cultivate a Growth Mindset

 - Another way to overcome this habit is by understanding it’s impossible to please everyone.

-- Accepting that perfection is not realistic is an excellent way to stop worrying about what others think.
-Embrace your imperfections and instead work on sharpening your strengths and skills.
+- Accepting that perfection is not realistic and instead work on sharpening your strengths and skills.

 No one is born knowing everything.
 The higher you move up in education, the more you realize how little you know, but that’s not a bad thing.
 It’s exciting to know there is always something new to learn.